sokinpui/terminal_dotfiles/README.md

     - chrome: disable the horizontal scroll of switching tabs
 5. disable vimimum in overleaf.com to use vim mode in overleaf

+## raycast
+  - install google-chrome extension, and use skhd to trigger hotkey

 - Last step: restart the computer